MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Arrays.md

 ## The array sub-expression operator

-The array sub-expression operator creates an array, even if it contains zero or one object.
+The array sub-expression operator creates an array from the statements inside it.
+Whatever the statement inside the operator produces, the operator will place it in an array.
+Even if there is zero or one object.

 The syntax of the array operator is as follows: